syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Charts.md

 PivotCharts are interactive graphical representations of PivotTable data that allows rapid analysis of the displayed data.
 In XlsIO, **PivotCharts** are created by __IChart__ interface by setting its pivot source as __PivotTable__.

-N> PivotCharts are supported in XLSX format alone.
+N> XlsIO provides PivotCharts support only for XLSX format.

 To create a pivot table refer [Create Pivot Table](/file-formats/xlsio/working-with-pivot-tables#create-a-pivot-table).